jalapenopeppers/jalapenopeppers/README.md

 - 👋 Hi, I’m Ben Quintana.
 - 👀 I’m interested in full-stack development, data science, and software engineering.
-- 🌱 I’m currently learning HTML/CSS and Javascript using "The Odin Project".
+- 🌱 I’m currently sharpening my skills in AWS, databases like MySQL, and backend infrastructure with Python.
 - 💞️ I’m looking to collaborate on open source projects including web apps and Python projects.
 - 📫 How to reach me:
   - Email: benking3502@yahoo.com